 All SRAM can be configured to maintain their internal state as long as it is configured to do so using power API call.
-The GPIO logic level remains static since power domain system (PD\SYSTEM) remains powered.
+The GPIO logic level does not remain static in power-down mode.
+All GPIO pin state will be logic '0' in power- down mode.

-IOCON register configuration and peripheral registers related ONLY to Flexcomm3 (SPI, I2C, I2S, USART), GINTOO, RTC, OS Event timer and analog comparator will maintain state.
+All IOCON registers and peripheral registers related ONLY to Flexcomm3 (SPI, I2C, I2S, USART), GINTO0, RTC, OS Event timer, and analog comparator will maintain state in power-down mode.

-7.21.4 Deep power-down mode
+7.23.4 Deep power-down mode

 In deep power-down mode, power is shut off to the entire chip except for the RTC power domain, the RESET pin, 4 Wake-up pins, and the OT Timer if enabled.
-Clock sources such as FRO 32 kHz, and the 32.768 kHz RTC clock can be enabled or disabled via software.
-The LPC55S1x/LPC551x can wake up from deep power-down mode via the RESET pin, the RTC alarm, four special wake-up pins, or without an external signal, by using the time-out of the OS Timer.
+Clock sources such as FRO 32 KHz, and the 32.768 kHz RTC clock can be enabled or disabled via software.
+The LPC55S6x can wake up from deep power-down mode via the RESET pin, the RTC alarm, four special wake-up pins, or without an external signal, by using the time-out of the OS Timer.
 The ALARM1HZ flag in RTC control register generates an RTC wake-up interrupt request, which can wake up the part.
 SRAM can maintain their internal states.
-All SRAM instances that are not configured to enter in 'retention state' will enter in 'shutdown' state.
+All SRAM instances that are not configured to enter in 'retention state' will stay in active state.
 In deep power-down mode all functional pins are in tri-state.

-7.22 General Purpose I/O (GPIO)
+7.24 General Purpose I/O (GPIO)

-The LPC55S1x/LPC551x provide GPIO ports 0 and 1 with a total of 64 GPIO pins.
+The LPC55S6x provide GPIO ports 0 and 1 with a total of 64 GPIO pins.